ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 Target lets you scan items as you put them in your cart and tells you if there are coupons for them.
 Then when you check out you scan the app to apply all the coupons.
-Some retailers (e.g. Sams Club) mobile apps let you scan things as you put them in your cart to checkout without lining up.
+Some retailers (e.g. Sam's Club) mobile apps let you scan things as you put them in your cart to checkout without lining up.

 The regular mobile apps have loyalty programs, discounts and rewards redemptions, and search features that give instore routing to the correct shelf when looking for a product.